zuwuliao/zuwuliao.github.io/_posts/2025-12-5-From AlphaGo to AlphaFold.md

 ---
 layout: post
-title: From AlphaGo to AlphaFold: This Is What AI Should Be
+title: From AlphaGo to AlphaFold - This Is What AI Should Be
 categories: AI
 ---